nikolayg/nikgrozev-website/_posts/blog/2014-02-25-nupic-setup-in-ubuntu.md

 ```

-Once you've completed the installation you can run some of the examples.
+After completing the installation, you can run some examples.

 ```bash
 # Run the "Online" hotgym  example